Dean Corll: August 8, 1973

-On the evening of August 7, 1973, Henley, aged 17, invited a 19-year-old named Timothy Cordell Kerley to attend a party at Corll's Pasadena residence.
-Kerley—a casual acquaintance of Corll's who was intended to be his next victim—accepted the offer.
+On the evening of August 7, 1973, Henley invited 20-year-old Timothy Cordell Kerley to attend a party at Corll's Pasadena residence.
+Kerley—a casual acquaintance of Corll who was intended to be his next victim—accepted the offer.
 Brooks was not present at the time.
 The two youths arrived at Corll's house, where they sniffed paint fumes and drank alcohol until midnight before leaving the house, promising to return shortly.
 Henley and Kerley then drove back to Houston Heights and Kerley parked his vehicle close to Henley's home.
 The two exited the vehicle and Henley, hearing commotion across the street emanating from the home of his 15-year-old friend Rhonda Louise Williams, walked toward her home.
-Williams—nursing a sprained ankle—had been beaten by her drunken father that evening and accepted Henley's invitation to join him and Kerley at Corll's home.
-Williams climbed into the back seat of Kerley's Volkswagen.
+Williams—nursing a sprained ankle—had been beaten by her drunken father that evening and, having resolved to run away from home, had packed several basic belongings into an overnight bag before seeking temporary refuge in a washateria close to her home, where Henley encountered her.
+Williams accepted Henley's invitation to join him and Kerley at Corll's home and climbed into the back seat of Kerley's Volkswagen.
 The trio then drove toward Corll's Pasadena residence.

-At approximately 3:00 a.m. on the morning of August 8, 1973, Henley and Kerley, accompanied by Williams, returned to Corll's residence.
+At approximately 3:00 a.m. on the morning of August 8, Henley and Kerley, accompanied by Williams, returned to Corll's residence.
 Corll was furious that Henley had brought a girl to his house, telling him in private that he had "ruined everything".
 Henley explained that Williams had argued with her father that evening, and did not wish to return home.
 Corll appeared to calm down and offered the trio beer and marijuana.
-The three teenagers began drinking and smoking marijuana, with Henley and Kerley also sniffing paint fumes as Corll watched them intently.
+The three then began drinking and smoking marijuana, with Henley and Kerley also sniffing paint fumes as Corll watched them intently before seemingly retiring to bed.
 After approximately two hours, Henley, Kerley, and Williams each passed out.